Cuvier's dwarf caiman: Distribution and habitat

 Cuvier's dwarf caiman is native to tropical northern and central South America.
 It is present in the drainages of the Orinoco River, the São Francisco River, and the Amazon River, and the upper reaches of the Paraná River and the Paraguay River.
 The countries in which it is found include Peru, Ecuador, Colombia, Venezuela, Guyana, Suriname, French Guiana, Brazil, Bolivia, Trinidad and Paraguay.
 The range of this species is rather larger than that of the sympatric smooth-fronted caiman, as it extends into Paraguay and includes a larger area of Brazil.
 They also follow seasonal fluctuations in water-level, while the smooth-fronted caiman does not, which may explain how the two species are able to live in sympatry.

 Cuvier's dwarf caiman is a freshwater species and is found in forested riverine habitats and areas of flooded forest around lakes.
 It seems to prefer rivers and streams with fast-flowing water, but it is also found in quiet, nutrient-poor waters in Venezuela and southeastern Brazil.
 It is able to travel quite large distances overland at night and subadult individuals have sometimes been found in isolated, temporary pools.
 In the northern and southern parts of its range, it is also found in gallery forests in savanna country, but it is absent from such habitats in the Llanos and the Pantanal.
 Cuvier's dwarf caiman seems relatively tolerant of cool water compared to other species of caimans.
 During the day, individuals sometimes lie up in burrows but at other times rest on piles of rocks or sun themselves while lying, facing the sun, in shallow water with their backs exposed.

 Behaviour and ecology

 These caimans are mainly nocturnal.
 Because they occupy many different microhabitats, their diet is believed to vary regionally.
-Adults feed on fish, amphibians, small mammals, birds, crabs, shrimp, molluscs, insects, and other invertebrates, which they catch in the water or on land.
-Juveniles eat fewer fish, but also consume crustaceans, tadpoles, frogs, and snails, as well as land invertebrates, such as beetles.
+Adults feed on fish, amphibians, small mammals, reptiles, birds, crabs, shrimp, molluscs, insects, and other invertebrates, which they catch in the water or on land.
+Juveniles eat fewer fish, but also consume aquatic & shoreline insects, crustaceans, tadpoles, frogs, and snails, as well as land invertebrates, such as beetles.
 The prey is mostly swallowed whole and is ground up by stones in the gizzard.
 In the Pantanal, Cuvier's dwarf caiman estivates in burrows during the dry season and is able to maintain its temperature around 22 C for days at a time.